 While there is still much research to be done regarding CBD for the treatment of epileptic seizures in felines, specifically, there has been an increasing number of studies on the subject with very promising results.

 One of the most well-known studies is a 2015 study by the American Epilepsy Society, in which the researchers confirmed that CBD was effective in reducing both the frequency and severity of seizures, with a median reduction rate of 45.1%.

 With the ability to provide natural relief for numerous conditions, CBD can improve your cat’s overall quality of life and keep them healthier longer.
 It’s no wonder that more and more people are discovering how CBD can help their cat too.

 If that’s not the “Cat’s Pajama’s” I’m not sure what is!

 As researchers continue to learn more about this amazing hemp-derived cannabinoid, hopefully, we will uncover more ways CBD can benefit our pets.

 Thank you very much for reading our article.
 I hope it helped to inform you about the many benefits of CBD for cats and added value to your life!

 If you have any comments, questions, or suggestions on how we can improve this article, please engage with us in the comments!

 Because research is still inconclusive, we still strongly advise consulting your vet before giving CBD to your cat.
-While we do aim to provide the most thorough and well-researched information, each person and animal’s body is unique and should be individually assessed.
+You should also ask them if there are any contraindications to mixing CBD with any existing medication that your older cat may be taking.
+While we do aim to provide the most thorough and well-researched information and CBD has been shown to be well-tolerated by most pets, each person and animal’s body is unique and should be individually assessed.